 Grip the rear handle with your right hand and the front handle with your left hand.
 Hold the chain saw approximately 14" (35 cm) above a stump or other wooden surface.
-Release your grip on the front handle and use the weight of the saw to let the tip of the guide bar fall forward and contact the stump.
+Release your grip on the front handle and let the tip of the guide bar fall forward and contact the stump.
 When the tip of the bar hits the stump, the brake should activate.